rfshelley/Documentation/device-type-developers-guide/zigbee-primer.rst

 After a ZigBee device joins the network it must be queried in order to select the correct Device Handler.
-After a device joins (or rejoins) the network the hub will collect the simple descriptor, manufacturer, model and application version for each endpoint without any interaction with the cloud.
-The hub will automatically resend any messages that the device does not respond to in a timely manner.
+After a device joins (or rejoins) the network the Hub will collect the simple descriptor, manufacturer, model and application version for each endpoint without any interaction with the cloud.
+The Hub will automatically resend any messages that the device does not respond to in a timely manner.
 Once all the information has been obtained it is sent to the cloud in the `zbjoin` message.
 This message is visible in Hub Events.